SAIS-S2S-Technology/Roadmap/README.md

 We operate on a model of distributed learning — we teach from student to student and transfer knowledge through tools that are [built collaboratively, deployed fast and improved continously](http://agilemanifesto.org/principles.html).
 We are passionate about optimizing our learning to thrive in an environment defined by low ressources, limited time and a fast evolving subject -- artificial intelligence and emerging information technology paradigms.

-For details on our products and tools and the rationale behind them, please refer to this chapter of the roadmap.
+For details on our products and tools and the rationale behind them, please refer to the [product section] of the roadmap.

 Here is a breakdown of our operations: